ksw0306/WaveVAE/README.md

 work in progress

+Note that my implementation isn't stable yet.

-A Pytorch Implementation of WaveVAE (Mel Spectrogram --> Waveform) "Parallel Neural Text-to-Speech"
+A Pytorch Implementation of WaveVAE (Mel Spectrogram --> Waveform)

+part of "Parallel Neural Text-to-Speech"

 # Requirements